dotnet/docs-aspire/docs/extensibility/custom-resources.md

 ## Define the resource extensions

-To make it easy for developers to use the custom resource an extension method named `AddMailDev` needs to be added to the _MailDev.Hosting_ project.
+To make it easy for developers to use the custom resource an extension method named `AddMailDev` needs to be added to the _:::no-loc text="MailDev.Hosting":::_ project.
 The `AddMailDev` extension method is responsible for configuring the resource so it can start successfully as a container.

 Add the following code to a new file named _MailDevResourceBuilderExtensions.cs_ in the _MailDev.Hosting_ project: